What is discipleship mentoring?

 Discipleship mentoring is an opportunity for students to engage in dialogue about faith and life and to experience consistent encouragement and support from another Christian as they grow together in relationship with Christ.

-Based on experiences and interests, students will be matched with a mentor.
-Mentors are faculty, staff, spouses of APU employees, seminary students, peers, and members of local churches who have been through an extensive application and equipping process, and have demonstrated deep faith, wisdom, and love for college students.
-Mentors and students meet together regularly over the course of the semester or academic school year for prayer, Bible study, other readings, significant conversations, and fellowship.
+Based on experiences and interests, students are matched with a mentor.
+Mentors are faculty, staff, spouses of APU employees, seminary students, peers, and members of local churches who have been through an extensive application and equipping process and have demonstrated deep faith, wisdom, and love for college students.
+Mentors and students meet regularly over the course of the semester or academic year for prayer, Bible study, other readings, significant conversations, and fellowship.

 For more information, email [email protected] or call (626) 815-3855.

 We are so glad that you are interested in being matched with a spiritual mentor.
 While we have an amazing group of volunteer mentors, we typically have more applicants than we can match.
 As you apply and wait for a potential match, we encourage you to join a D-Group and get connected at a local church.

 Be a Peer Mentor

 Peer mentors are students who have junior or senior class standing with 60 units or more.
 Peer mentors are matched with a freshman or sophomore, and they meet regularly for Bible study, meaningful conversation, and/or prayer.

 For more information about the process, contact us at [email protected] or (626) 815-3855.

 Discipleship mentors are a tremendous encouragement and support to our undergraduate students as they seek to follow Jesus and grow in faith during their college years.
 In order to ensure rich mentorship experiences for our students, it is important that all of our mentors are committed to growth in faith and discipleship in Jesus Christ year after year.